Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 7 Januari 2025 11.27.45 UTC
+- WIB: Selasa, 7 Januari 2025 12.24.52 UTC
-- WITA: Selasa, 7 Januari 2025 12.27.45 UTC
+- WITA: Selasa, 7 Januari 2025 13.24.52 UTC
-- WIT: Selasa, 7 Januari 2025 13.27.45 UTC
+- WIT: Selasa, 7 Januari 2025 14.24.52 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: motivational
+Kategori: nature